Aircloak/aircloak/slate/source/index.md

 ### HTTP Request

-`GET /api/tasks/task_token/results`
+`GET /api/tasks/<task-token>/results`

 <aside class="notice">
-In the path, you must replace `task_token` with the real token of the task.
+In the path, you must replace &lt;task-token&gt; with the real token of the task.
 You can obtain this token when <a href="#get-list-of-all-tasks">retrieving the list of all tasks</a>.
 </aside>

 ### Query Parameters